 Spain's Technology Minister Unveils Soon-to-be-Mandatory Age Verification App

-MADRID — Spain’s anti-sex work and anti-porn Socialist Party (PSOE) government led by Prime Minister Pedro Sánchez unveiled a new age verification app that will become a mandatory step to access any adult content by anyone in the country starting in September.
+MADRID — Spain’s anti-sex-work and anti-porn Socialist Party (PSOE) government, led by Prime Minister Pedro Sánchez, has unveiled a new age verification app that will become mandatory for accessing adult content in the country starting in September.

 The Cartera Digital app and its age verification protocols — which are not currently functional — were announced earlier this week by Spain’s Minister of Digital Transformation and Civil Service José Luis Escrivá Belmonte.

-According to Escrivá, Cartera Digital is “currently in development” and is at the Beta stage, Spain’s ABC newspaper reported.
+According to Escrivá, Cartera Digital is “currently in development” and is at the beta testing stage, Spain’s ABC newspaper reported.

-Once it is up and running, Cartera Digital will issue “anonymous digital access credentials” allowing any adult with a Spanish national ID who is willing to share his or her information with the government while seeking to access sexual content to enter “digital spaces with content deemed inappropriate for younger users,” ABC reported.
+Once it is up and running, Cartera Digital will issue “anonymous digital access credentials” allowing any adult with a Spanish national ID to enter “digital spaces with content deemed inappropriate for younger users” so long as they are willing to share their information with the government, ABC reported.

-Since the app uses Spain’s national ID documents to verify age, it is unclear how the many adult foreign nationals who live in, work in or are visiting Spain would be able to access any content deemed by the government as pornographic.
+Since the app uses Spain’s national ID documents to verify age, it is unclear whether or how foreign nationals living in, working in or visiting Spain would be able to access content deemed by the government as pornographic.

 Escrivá described the existence of adult content as “a problem,” and noted, “If we all don’t collaborate, this problem is impossible to solve.”

-By “we,” Escrivá specified he meant adult platforms and sites, which he hopes will be willing to comply with the still-in-progress Cartera Digital.
+Escrivá specified that by “we” he meant adult platforms and sites, which he hopes will comply with the still-in-progress Cartera Digital.

 Adult Industry Reactions

-Veteran Spanish adult producer and performer Pablo Ferrari, who also developed the local Loverfans and Darkfans premium fan platforms, told XBIZ that the Sánchez government “makes up rules without knowing what they’re ruling about and ignoring experts or industry stakeholders.”
+Veteran Spanish producer and performer Pablo Ferrari, who also developed the local Loverfans and Darkfans premium fan platforms, told XBIZ that the Sánchez government “makes up rules without knowing what they’re ruling about, ignoring experts and industry stakeholders.”

-“It would be reasonable for them to research how the adult industry works, and what would be the known pluses or minuses of a measure, before adventuring into something that they don’t know or can even fathom which negative consequences may have,” Ferrari said, adding that producers like himself only want paid customers and would be at the forefront of any serious, reasonable attempt to restrict content to adults.
+“It would be reasonable for them to research how the adult industry works, and what would be the known pluses or minuses of a measure, before venturing into something that they don’t understand and cannot even fathom, from which negative consequences may result,” Ferrari said, adding that he and other producers only want paid customers and would be at the forefront of any serious, reasonable attempt to restrict their content to adults.

-“The people mostly affected by the government’s misguided idea will be adults who want to watch adult entertainment,” he added.
-“Minors will quickly figure out a way to get around it, through VPNs and other ways.
-My customers who are in their 40s and 50s are not as tech savvy as the younger users, so the end result of mandating this intrusive app will be the opposite of what the government claims to want.”
+“The people mostly affected by the government’s misguided idea will be adults who want to watch adult entertainment,” he said.
+“Minors will quickly figure out a way to get around it, through VPNs and other methods.
+My customers who are in their 40s and 50s are not as tech-savvy as the younger users, so the end result of mandating this intrusive app will be the opposite of what the government claims to want.”

-Escrivá told the press that the Spanish government is hoping international adult sites and major social media and search companies such as Meta, Google and X will get on board, but he also confirmed that initially the law will be applied to Spain-based adult businesses.
+Escrivá told the press that while the Spanish government is hoping international adult sites and major social media and search companies such as Meta, Google and X will get on board, initially the law will only be applied to Spain-based adult businesses.

 The powerful and influential SWERF faction within the PSOE, backed by Sánchez himself, has repeatedly tried to recriminalize all sex work and adult content, restoring the stigmatizing laws of the Franco dictatorship.